We are the Food Distribution Research Society, Inc.

 In these changing times, it is critical that academia, government, and industry continue to work together in food distribution to foster the industry growth.
 Food Distribution Research Society (FDRS) is the only body of scholars and practitioners in the United States dedicated to the study, monitoring and sharing of knowledge about the dramatic changes that are taking place in the global food system.

 The 2024 FDRS Annual Conference will be held from Sunday, October 20 to Tuesday, October 22 in Puerto Rico, with the theme "Resilient AgriFood Systems."
-Conference information, including conference registration, hotel information, and the Call for Organized Symposia, Research Reports, Research Updates, Outreach Writing, and Teaching case studies, will be posted on the 2024 Puerto Rico Conference tab.
-Stay tuned!
-We look forward to seeing you at the 2024 FDRS Annual Conference this fall.
+Conference information, including conference registration, hotel information, and the Call for Organized Symposia, Research Reports, Research Updates, Outreach Writing, and Teaching case studies, is available on the 2024 Puerto Rico Conference tab.

 Build your Team!